ooosaretin/google-search-selenium/README.md

-For a **Google Search Selenium Automated Test** written in **JavaScript** with video and screenshot recordings, the README should be clear and informative, guiding users through the installation, usage, and viewing of test results.
+For a **Google Search Selenium Automated Test** written in **JavaScript** with video recording, the README should be clear and informative, guiding users through the installation, usage, and viewing of test results.
 Here's a detailed example of what to include in the README file:

 ---

 # Google Search Selenium Automated Test (JavaScript)

 This repository contains an automated test for **Google Search** using **Selenium WebDriver** in **JavaScript**.
-The test automates a Google search query, validates search results, and captures **video** and **screenshots** during the execution to visualize and debug the process.
+The test automates a Google search query, validates search results, and captures **video** during the execution to visualize and debug the process.

 ## Table of Contents
 1. [Overview](#overview)